HanwenZhu/ykpstools/README.md

 # YKPS Tools
-YKPS Tools, distributed under the [MIT License](/LICENSE), is a package containing tools &amp; utilities associated with online logins of YKPS.
+YKPS Tools is a package containing tools &amp; utilities associated with online logins of YKPS.
+It is distributed under the [MIT License](/LICENSE).
 YKPS Tools requires a distribution of _Python 3.x_ installed.
 It is also published on [PyPI](https://pypi.org/project/ykpstools/).

 ## Features
 YKPS Tools has the following tools: